Alfred Gaulier

 Alfred Gaulier (10 November 1829 – 17 January 1898) was a French journalist and politician.

 His father was a cavalry officer and he seemed destined for a military career.

 At the time of the coup that brought Napoleon III to power he was a sub-lieutenant in the infantry.

 He signed a document voting against the coup, and was forced to resign.

 After a difficult period, he found work as a journalist throughout the remainder of the Second French Empire and the early years of the French Third Republic.

 He was a radical republican, and was elected deputy for the Seine department from 1886 to 1889.

 Early years

 Alfred Nicolas Gaulier was born on 10 November 1829 in Paris.

-His parents were was Jean-Baptiste Gaulier (b.
+His parents were Jean-Baptiste Gaulier (b.
 1772), retired cavalry squadron leader, Knight of Saint-Louis and Officer of the Legion of Honour, and Anne Antoinette Gouget (b.
 1802).

 His grandfather, René Gaulier, was a carpenter.

 His father had participated in most of the campaigns of the French First Republic and First French Empire, and had been decorated at Jena.

 Alfred Gaulier was educated at the Prytanée National Militaire in La Flèche, a preparatory school for boys planning a military career.

 In 1847 Gaulier was made a sub-lieutenant of the 49th infantry line regiment.